 If you or a loved one have fallen from height at work, contact our team today to discuss making a claim.
 You can either get in touch by calling us on 0800 10 757 95, chatting to us using our online function or by filling in the enquiry form on this page.

 An explanation of what can cause you to fall from height

 Information on the situations that often lead to falls from height

 An explanation of an employer’s responsibility to protect workers from harm

 Including case studies

-Falls from height are a risk in a wide range of industries and sectors, and are in fact the leading cause of death in the construction industry, despite the fact that many of these hazardous tumbles could be prevented with simple health and safety measures.
+Falls from height are a risk in a wide range of industries, and are the leading cause of death in the construction industry, despite the fact that many of these accidents could be prevented with the implementation of simple health and safety measures.

-A fall from height injury can be devastating - broken bones, head injuries and even death are a risk.
-Working at height in any capacity carries significant risk and all employers and site managers are therefore obliged to be fully aware of the laws and regulations surrounding roof work, window repairs, building maintenance and many other areas of work.
+Working at height in any capacity carries significant risk, and all employers and site managers are therefore obliged to be fully aware of the laws and regulations surrounding roof work, window repairs and building maintenance.